-What benefits are payable for Type I, Type II and Type III Covered Dental Expenses?
+What benefits are payable for Type I and Type II Covered Dental Expenses?

-If during a Calendar Year an Insured Incurs Covered Dental Expenses in excess of the Deductible, the benefit payable will be:
+If during a Benefit Year an Insured Incurs Covered Dental Expenses in excess of the Deductible, the benefit payable will be:

-- equal to the applicable percentage shown in the Benefit Highlights; - subject to any Benefit Waiting Periods; and - limited to the Calendar Year Maximum Benefit.
+- equal to the applicable percentage shown in the Benefit Highlights; and - limited to the Benefit Year Maximum Benefit.